Accessibility

 Large Print

-The majority of our exhibits are designed with large print integration for legibility.
+The majority of our exhibits are designed with extensive print integration for legibility.

 Audio Tour

-Enrich your experience interactively in advance, throughout & at the close of your visit with a preview of current exhibits, events & so much more!
+Enrich your experience interactively in advance, throughout, and at the close of your visit, with a preview of current exhibits, events, and so much more!

-Audio Tours make it easy to navigate the Museum of the Albemarle & assure that you can see the best we have to offer!
+Audio Tours make it easy to navigate the Museum of the Albemarle and ensure that you can see the best we have to offer!

 MOA Mobile can be accessed via MOA.OnCell.com or by calling OnCell Narrator (252) 548-6213 on your phone.